Pssolochi82/Pssolochi82/README.md

 ## 👩🏽‍💻 About Me

-I am a ** Backend Developer** based in Porto, Portugal, with completed professional training in programming and a background in **Quality Assurance and test automation**.
+I am a **Junior Backend Developer** based in Porto, Portugal, with completed professional training in programming and a background in **Quality Assurance and test automation**.

 I develop structured and maintainable software solutions, with a particular interest in **backend development, COBOL/Mainframe technologies, REST APIs, databases, enterprise systems and financial environments**.